radiodee1/config-llm/README.md

 ![Screenshot 2](screenshots/home-config.png)

 This is an example of one of the more complex editing pages.
-Here you can change the contents of the 'ARGS' element of the config file.
+Here you can change the contents of the 'PROJECT_LAUNCH_ARGS' element of the config file.

 ![Screenshot 3](screenshots/home-edit.png)